.

 Born in Madrid, Javier is a violinist trained in Spain, France, and at the Royal College of Music in London, where he obtained his Bachelor’s and Master’s degrees in Musical Performance.
 He has performed as a soloist and chamber musician in Spain, France, and the United Kingdom, premiering works by Samuel Barber, A. Honegger, Charlie Barber, Peter Longworth, and Iñaki Estrada.
 In addition, he is an educator and music promoter in social contexts, collaborating with care homes and community centers.

-Together, Javier and Anastasiia bring artistic excellence, innovation, and social engagement, creating concerts that blend musical mastery with cultural and educational impact.
+Together, Javier and Giordano bring artistic excellence, innovation, and social engagement, creating concerts that blend musical mastery with cultural and educational impact.

 Audio